 Shakespeare & Company’s unique and long-developed techniques awaken the emotional, imaginative and physical dimensions of the text.
 Teachers learn appropriate strategies to help students experience the power and beauty of Shakespeare’s language, and to engage with the texts in deeper and more personal ways.
 Brought back to the rehearsal rooms and classroom, these approaches engage students’ own multiple intelligences, enabling a more passionate, personal and comprehensive experience of the characters and understanding of the plays.

 These ProDev workshops are offered once a year at Shakespeare & Company in August.
 August is the height of our summer performance season.
 Some housing is available on-site.
 These workshops are designed by Kevin G. Coleman, Shakespeare & Company’s Education Director.
-Other master teachers, actors and directors from the Company will be joining us to help participants to experience and then develop their own dynamic and engaging learning experiences of Shakespeare in the classroom and on the stage.
+Other master teachers, actors and directors from the Company may join us to help participants to experience and then develop their own dynamic and engaging learning experiences of Shakespeare in the classroom and on the stage.

 These workshops offer:

 It is not necessary that you have performance or directing experience.
 These workshops are designed – ultimately – to serve and enhance the experience of the students, who have little or no acting experience themselves.

 The techniques and strategies you’ll experience can be used to explore any of Shakespeare’s plays.
 Participating in this workshop can reinvent what is possible in a rehearsal room and classroom, rekindle a teacher’s deep love for teaching, and help students to more deeply engage with, appreciate, and own Shakespeare for themselves.